techidaily/site-facebook/source/_posts/decoding-underlying-themes-in-fb-chatter.md

 ### Potential Connections: Legitimate Requests

  In the**Potential Connections** section, you can choose how to handle message requests from**People with your phone number** and**Friends of friends on Facebook** .
-The former includes anyone who has your[number in their phone and has uploaded it to Facebook](https://www.makeuseof.com/tag/upload-delete-phone-contacts-facebook/) , even if they aren’t Facebook friends with you.
-This is relevant since you can[use Messenger without Facebook](https://www.makeuseof.com/tag/use-messenger-without-facebook/) .
+The former includes anyone who has your [number in their phone and has uploaded it to Facebook](https://www.makeuseof.com/tag/upload-delete-phone-contacts-facebook/) , even if they aren’t Facebook friends with you.
+This is relevant since you can [use Messenger without Facebook](https://www.makeuseof.com/tag/use-messenger-without-facebook/) .

  For both of these, opt to have new messages go to**Chats** (your main inbox),**Message requests** , or**Don’t receive requests** to block them.